Overview

 | timestamp | number | Unix millisecond timestamp |

-| facilitator_id | FacilitatorId | Which facilitator will settle |
+| facilitator_id | FacilitatorId | Which facilitator submitted this payment |

 | nonce | string | Client-supplied nonce for idempotency |